abourdon/gravitee-toolbox/apim/management-api/README.md

 - `enable-endpoints.js` : Enable (or disable) API endpoints based on user predicate
 - `import-api.js` : Import existing API (update) depending a search.
 Import only if search returns exactly one result.
 - `list-apis.js` : List all registered APIs by displaying their name and context path.
+- `count-apis.js`: Count the number of APIs based on user search predicate

 ## Script example